wootfish/eli.sohl.com/drafts/obsidian.md

 live in `groups.py`.
 This layout is sort of ad-hoc, but it has worked so far.

-We're missing some pretty obvious features (e.g. arrows, arcs, a helper for multi-segment lines) but at some point down the road I would expect us to reach feature parity with SVG.
+We're missing some pretty obvious features (e.g. arrows, arcs, a helper for multi-segment lines), mostly just because my free time is finite, but at some point down the road I would expect us to reach feature parity with SVG.

+In addition, it'd be cool to add more functionality to the shapes we have (for example, there's no reason why we couldn't, say, support vector math with Line instances - cross products could be useful for constructing perpendicular lines at arbitrary angles from the coordinate axes).
+Again, I've just been adding things as I need them, so there's plenty left to do here.

 ## Flexibility